WHERE ARE WE GOING?

 Third day

-The Olive Tree Museum, the Gulf of Diano, and the final bike ride
+Olive Tree Museum, the Gulf of Diano, and the final bike ride

 After breakfast, a cultural stop that never fails to surprise: the Carlo Carli Olive Museum in Imperia tells the millennia-old story of the olive tree through archaeological finds, historic oil mills, a vast collection of jars, and ancient agricultural tools.
-The tour concludes in a charming garden and at the Carli shop, where you can taste and purchase olive oil, Taggiasca olives, pesto, and Ligurian specialties.
+The tour concludes in a charming garden and at the Carli store, where you can taste and purchase olive oil, Taggiasca olives, pesto, and Ligurian specialties.

 Direct arrival in Imperia; the meeting point and parking information will be arranged at the time of booking